oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 An important design point of MQTT-SN is to be as close as possible to MQTT.
 Therefore, all protocol semantics should remain, as far as possible, the same as those defined by MQTT.
 In the following we will focus on those points that either are new to or deviate from MQTT.

-## 4.1 Example MQTT-SN Architecture(s)
+## 4.1 Example MQTT-SN Architectures

-The architecture of MQTT-SN is shown in figure 1.
-There are three kinds of MQTT-SN components, MQTT-SN *clients*, MQTT-SN *gateways*, and MQTT-SN
+There are three kinds of MQTT-SN components, MQTT-SN *clients*, MQTT-SN *gateways*, and MQTT-SN *forwarders*.
+MQTT-SN clients connect themselves to an
-*forwarders*.
-MQTT-SN clients connect themselves to an MQTT server/broker via an MQTT-SN Gateway using the MQTT-SN protocol.
+MQTT server/broker via an MQTT-SN Gateway using the MQTT-SN protocol.
 An MQTT-SN Gateway may or may not be integrated with a MQTT server.
-Where an MQTT broker is involved, the MQTT protocol is used between the MQTT broker and the MQTT-SN Gateway.
+Where an
+MQTT broker is involved, the MQTT protocol is used between the MQTT broker and the MQTT-SN Gateway.
 Its main function is the translation between MQTT and MQTT-SN.

 MQTT-SN clients can also access a Gateway via a forwarder in case the Gateway is not directly attached to their network.
 The forwarder simply encapsulates the MQTT-SN frames it receives on the wireless side and forwards them unchanged to the Gateway; in the opposite direction, it